camlee/power-meter/esp32-viewe/README.md

 `PUT /api/v1/sensors/mapping` persists a complete active-source profile and restarts the meter.
 On the touchscreen, Setup's edit button opens the active source's full-screen mapping editor with live physical V/A/W readings and draft-aware Balance.
-The Web editor is added in the next phase.
+Web Setup provides the same editor as a responsive inline
+panel: beside Setup on desktop and stacked below the sensor summary on phones.
+It loads the persisted profile once, then receives physical diagnostics from the shared live WebSocket rather than polling HTTP.

 The WROOM build keeps Demo as the fresh-device default but exposes ADS1115 in Setup.
 Its SSD1306 (address `0x3c`) and ADS1115 (`0x48`) share GPIO 5 SDA / GPIO